ysmohan/resbook-MATLABchapter/README.md

 - How to use functions and the need for them.
 - How to extract data from a figure and then re-plot them.

-If you want to learn more about using MATLAB, you can find course material here:
+If you want to learn more about using MATLAB, you can find our course material here:

-There are also easy to understand videos here:
+LINKs to be added.